tt-rss/tt-rss.github.io/docs/FAQ.md

 The problem is that if you have `auth_remote` enabled in [PLUGINS](Global-Config) tt-rss tries to automatically log you in as the user specified by the server using HTTP authentication, which may not have administrative privileges.

-The easiest way is simply updating database using CLI (`php ./update.php---update-schema`).
+The easiest way is simply updating database using CLI (`php ./update.php --update-schema`).
 Docker setup does this on startup.

-Alternatively, you can either temporarily disable `auth_remote` (replace it with-`auth_internal`), temporarily disable HTTP authentication, or give yourself administrative permissions using SQL:
+Alternatively, you can either temporarily disable `auth_remote` (replace it with `auth_internal`), temporarily disable HTTP authentication, or give yourself administrative permissions using SQL:

 ```sql
     update ttrss_users set access_level = 10 where login = 'you';